-In addition, Forsythe, Myerson, Rietz and Weber (1993 and 1996) look at election dynamics across series of repeated elections.
+In addition, Forsythe et al. (1993, 1996) look at election dynamics across series of repeated elections.
 They find that only the most recent signal seems relevant in coordination.
-Forsythe, Myerson, Rietz and Weber (1996) study approval voting and the Borda rule as well.
-Rietz, Myerson and Weber (1998) also discuss approval voting briefly.
-They find that all three voting rules are subject to Condorcet losers winning elections.
+Forsythe et al. (1996) study approval voting and the Borda rule as well.
+Rietz, Myerson, and Weber (1998) also discuss approval voting briefly.
+They find that all three voting rules are subject to Condorcet Losers winning elections.
 In contrast to the Duverger-like outcomes under plurality voting, results under approval voting and the Borda rule tend to close three-way races.
 (We would not expect Duverger's Law to hold under these voting rules and, in the experiments, it does not.)
-Rietz, Myerson and Weber (1998) also discuss the rationality of campaign contribution levels.
+Rietz, Myerson, and Weber (1998) also discuss the rationality of campaign contribution levels.
 Using a variety of measures, they find that finance levels appear quite rational.

-4 Conclusions and Other Issues Studied with Similar Experiments
+4. Conclusions and Other Issues Studied with Similar Experiments